phillord/mathjax-latex/readme.txt

 1. MathJax.js can be loaded form a configurable URL.
 Defaults to $PLUGIN/MathJax/MathJax.js

 == Upgrade Notice ==

+= 1.2 =

+Security update.
+All users advised to update.
+Options will require resetting.

 = 1.1 =
 Documentation updates only.
 Upgrade for existing users is optional.